jttrey3/jttrey3/README.md

 - 👋 Hi, I’m @jttrey3 but you can call me John
 - 👀 I’m interested in infosec, Python, PowerShell, and microcontrollers, then sharing what I learn.
 - 🌱 I’m currently learning Arduino flavored C
-- 📫 How to reach me using jttrey3@yahoo.com {Yes, a yahoo email.
+- 📫 Email me using jttrey3@yahoo.com {Yes, a yahoo email.
 I am an old fart, don't judge me  :) }

 <!---
 jttrey3/jttrey3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.